ericrasmussen/chromaticleaves/posts/the-great-template-heist.markdown

 * bind the result to the `<activeUsers>` node

-One helpful way of viewing interpreted Heist is that it's not so much a templating engine as a library for manipulating templates.
-An API for taking a template apart node by node and putting it back together again, optionally splicing in dynamically generated elements or text.
+One helpful way of viewing interpreted Heist is that it's not so much a templating engine as a library for manipulating templates.<sup>[2](#footnote2)</sup> An API for taking a template apart node by node and putting it back together again, optionally splicing in dynamically generated elements or text.
 In fact, a Heist template is literally a list of nodes:

 ```haskell
 -- a Node is an element in a Document from the Text.XmlHtml library